 The German town of Markneukirchen, in Saxony near the Czech border, has been a vibrant center for musical instrument making for centuries.
 C.F.
 Martin, the son a of guitar maker, was born there and as a teenager apprenticed in Vienna with the celebrated luthier Johan Stauffer.
 When Martin returned to his hometown, he found himself in a dispute between the Cabinet Makers Guild and the violin makers, who claimed jurisdiction over guitar building.
 The restrictions of the guild system prompted his emigration to the United States in 1833.
 Martin first set-up shop in Manhattan, then five years later moved to Nazareth Pennsylvania, near the Moravian church community of Bethlehem.

 C.F.
 Martin succeeded in riding the wave of popularity for the ‘parlor’ guitar that had crossed the Atlantic.
-Initially working with the European style of fan bracing, he introduced a method of bracing the top of the guitar with an X-shaped pattern that eventually became the standard for American guitars.
+Initially working with the European style of fan bracing, he introduced a method of bracing the top of the guitar with an X-shaped pattern that eventually became the standard for American steel string guitars.

 1870 Martin 2-18

 From the mid-19th century, guitars began to increase in size in order to compete in volume with other string instruments like the banjo and the mandolin.
 Martin’s size classification might seem counter-intuitive, as higher numbers represent smaller guitar, but it is analogous to the system used by machinists.
 Starting with a size 5, they gradually increase in dimensions as the numbers decrease.
 The most popular 19th century size was a 2 1/2, although they offered concert sized guitars as large as 00 – known as a ‘double ought’.
 In 1902 they introduced a size 000, by modern standards not huge guitar, but large enough that the stiffer X-bracing made it less responsive than the new styles of Spanish guitar that were favored by classical performers.